Additional Security Resources

 The Federal Deposit Insurance Corporation (FDIC) provides a comprehensive resource center for protecting your finances, understanding financial privacy and avoiding identity theft and fraud.
 This includes an online presentation titled "Don't Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams" that highlights steps you can take to prevent becoming a victim of financial fraud.

-The Internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).
+The IC3 is a partnership between the Federal Bureau of Investigation, the National White Collar Crime Center and the Bureau of Justice Assistance.
 Its mission is to give victims an easy-to-use method to report suspected Internet related crime so that law enforcement agencies across the country have access to these reports to identify trends to solve crime.

 EDUCATE CHILDREN AND YOUNG ADULTS